jah0147/Turdle/README.md

 (These packages are needed as I used the numpy and pygame libraries in the code.)

+- YOU CAN ALSO JUST RUN THE install.bat file and it will do all the installs for you!

 Play Game
 -
 - Unzip all files into a folder named Turdle.